A Comprehensive Study on Visual Token Redundancy for Discrete Diffusion-based Multimodal Large Language Models: Introduction

 We perform a systematic study on whether visual token redundancy exists, how it affects dMLLMs, and how it could guide visual token pruning in dMLLMs.
 The study focuses on two prevalent dMLLM backbones, namely, from-scratch dMLLMs (e.g., LLaDA-V \cite{you2025lladav}) and AR-to-diffusion dMLLMs (e.g., LaViDa-Dream \cite{li2025lavida}), as well as six representative token pruning techniques that achieve impressive performance in autoregressive MLLMs.
 We first apply visual token pruning to the initial denoising steps, and the substantial performance drops in both dMLLM backbones (see \Cref{fig:retention-accuracy} left) indicate the essential role of visual tokens at the initial denoising stage.
 On the other hand, the two backbones exhibit very divergent behaviors while applying visual token pruning to the following denoising steps (see \Cref{fig:retention-accuracy} right).
 Specifically, AR-to-diffusion dMLLMs still suffer from severe performance drops for both short-answer and long-answer tasks, while from-scratch dMLLMs suffer from a similar performance drop for short-answer tasks but achieve only minimal performance drops for long-answer tasks.
 In addition, we examine why the two dMLLM backbones perform very differently for long-answer tasks.
 Our study shows that visual token pruning leads to much more information loss in dMLLMs than in MLLMs, while from-scratch dMLLMs can better restore the pruning-induced information loss via the subsequent iterative bidirectional denoising and refinement, explaining their minimal performance drops.
 Further, our study shows that both attention scores during inference and step-wise output logits can be effective indicators to guide visual token pruning in dMLLMs. \looseness=-1

 The contributions of this work are three-fold.
-First, we conduct the first comprehensive study of visual token redundancy in dMLLMs.
-Our study shows that AR-to-diffusion dMLLMs suffer from a clear performance drop from visual token pruning for both short-answer and long-answer tasks, whereas from-scratch dMLLMs experience similar drops for short-answer tasks but work much better on long-answer tasks.
-Second, our study shows that visual token pruning introduces much more information loss in dMLLMs than in MLLMs.
-From-scratch dMLLMs can mitigate such loss via subsequent iterative bidirectional denoising while AR-to-diffusion dMLLMs lack such restoration ability.
-Third, our study reveals deep insights and offers useful guidance for visual token pruning with dMLLMs.
-For pruning-induced information loss, skipping low-attention layers across denoising steps can work well for AR-to-diffusion dMLLMs but progressive or late-step pruning works clearly better for from-scratch dMLLMs.
-Moreover, both attention scores and logit signals from answer tokens can serve as reliable metrics to guide visual token pruning.
+First, we conduct the first comprehensive study of visual token redundancy in dMLLMs, revealing that AR-to-diffusion dMLLMs suffer consistent and clear performance drops under pruning while from-scratch dMLLMs remain resilient on long-answer tasks.
+Second, we show that pruning causes much greater information loss in dMLLMs than in MLLMs, and that from-scratch dMLLMs can mitigate such loss via iterative bidirectional denoising whereas AR-to-diffusion dMLLMs lack this restoration ability.
+Third, we offer practical guidance: layer-skipping suits AR-to-diffusion dMLLMs, while progressive or late-step pruning works better for from-scratch architectures, with both attention scores and logit signals serving as reliable pruning indicators.